Motor Vehicle Warranty Fee (Lemon Law Fee)

 Motor vehicle dealers and other persons in the business of selling or leasing motor vehicles must collect a $2.00 motor vehicle warranty fee

 from the buyer or lessee.
 This fee is also called the "lemon law" fee.

-- A new motor vehicle (including recreational vehicles and demonstrator vehicles) for which a manufacturers warranty is issued.
+- At the time of sale or lease of a new motor vehicle (including recreational vehicles and demonstrator vehicles) for which a manufacturer's warranty is issued.

 - At the time of sale of a new motor vehicle for which, as a condition of the sale, the dealer is not authorized to issue a manufacturer's warranty.

 - At the time of lease of a new motor vehicle if the lessee is responsible for making repairs to the vehicle.